cool-RR/git-cascade/README.md

 small enough that you're sure it won't break anything, or the change is urgent and needs to be pushed to production immediately, or a bunch of other reasons.)
-In these cases, you want to push to `master`, and automatically push to all branches that are behind `master`.
-In our example, if you run:
+In these cases, you want to push to `master`, and automatically push to all branches that are behind `master` in the cascade order.
+In our example, if you
+run:

     git cascade foo master